zhoujiagen/learning-haskell/get-programming-with-haskell/unit7/README.md

 # Unit 7 Practical Haskell

-## HTTP and JSON

-- Lesson 39 Making Http Requests In Haskell, Lesson 40 Working With Json Data By Using Aeson
+## Lesson 39 Making Http Requests In Haskell, Lesson 40 Working With Json Data By Using Aeson

 - http-json-example

 > Windows.